Mayan art history, epigraphy, iconography, ethnobotany, ethnozoology and Archaeology

 This is a young growing cacao plant we had at the FLAAR office.

-Since there are already many ethnobotanists, archaeologists, and iconographers already studying cacao, where FLAAR can assist to provide something special, namely to utilize our experience with advanced digital photography to obtain better than average photographic records of cacao.
+Since there are already many ethnobotanists, archaeologists, and iconographers already studying cacao, where FLAAR can also assist to provide something special, namely to utilize our experience with advanced digital photography to obtain better than average photographic records of cacao.
 We then test and evaluate different kinds of wide-format inkjet printers to print large-sized photographs.
 This kind of photograph can be used in museums or for general photo exhibits.

 Spuhl Virtu RS Printing Samples Cacao